DrItanium/libkzr/README.md

 The logic layer is the layer which operates on the messages provided by the message layer.
 A server listens for requests and responds with reciepts.
 A client sends requests to a server and listens for reciepts.
-The messages must be processe